-- Mortality & expense charges: An asset based charges for the cost of guaranteed annuity payouts and death benefits.
+- Mortality & expense charges: Asset-based charges for the cost of guaranteed annuity payouts and death benefits.

-- Investment manager fees: Charges for professional management of subaccount funds.
+- Investment manager fees: These are charges for professional management of subaccount funds.

-- Surrender penalties: Most variable annuities charge a fee if you cash in your contract, or withdraw more than 10% of the cash value.
-Surrender penalties decline to 0 over a period of years, usually not more than 10.
+- Surrender penalties: Most variable annuities charge a fee if you cash in your contract or withdraw more than 10% of the cash value.
+Surrender penalties decline to zero over a period of years, usually not more than ten.

-The assumed rate of interest is what insurance companies use to calculate the initial variable income payments from an annuity.
-The initial payment is calculated based on your age, sex, the assumed rate of interest and the accumulated value of your variable annuity.
+Variable Income: The assumed rate of interest is what insurance companies use to calculate the initial variable income payments from an annuity.
+The initial payment is calculated based on your age, sex, the assumed rate of interest, the account value, and the annuity income option that you select.

 If the subaccount funds that you selected perform better than the assumed interest rate, your payment will be higher.
 If the performance of the subaccount investments that you selected is lower than the assumed interest rate, your payments will be lower.

-The chart below summarizes variable annuity income options.
+The chart below summarizes common variable annuity income options.

 |During Lifetime||At Death||Advantages||Disadvantages|

 |Life ||Pays income for annuitant’s life||None||Highest income||No refund of unused principle|

 |Life and 10 Years Certain||Pays income for life, not less than 10 years||Balance if death occurs before the end of 10 years||Protection for beneficiaries||Lower income|